MIXING & EFFECTS

 Fruity Stereo Enhancer contains various filters and processors to alter and enrich the stereo image of the input sound.
 Related plugins are the Fruity Stereo Shaper and the Mixer Track Properties Stereo separation.
 Visualize stereo effects with Wavecandy Vectorscope

 - Stereo Separation knob (STEREO SEP) - The stereo separation filter allows you to enhance or reduce any existing stereo effect in the track.
 The middle (default) position is disabled.
 Turn the knob right to decrease the stereo separation (sum L+R to mono), turn left to increase stereo separation.
 NOTE: This control has no stereo effect on mono sounds as it works by processing the difference between the L and R channels, if there is no difference then there is no stereo to enhance.
-This is the same effect as the Mixer 'Stereo separation' control.
+This is the same process as the Mixer 'Stereo separation' control.
+Maximum separation and merging is around 98%.

 - Pre/Post switch - Lets you choose whether to have the phase offset effect applied before (PRE) or after (POST) the other filters in that plugin.